FosgateGitHub08252023/pub/AH-NB.md

 Meet Urile - said we need to block AI and apply web filtering

 To Be Discussed on 09182023

+Reached out to Windstream to confirm

+Fixed Cathy issue with Google and Twitter
+Moved tickets to my queue

+Remove from infra email distro
+Add to other receive groups

+Saw the push for snmp, now I'll stage another push Then add to monitoring.
+Once in Sw integrate with pager duty

+Network staging is 30% complete
+- missing isp
+- test computers
+ip address

+Todo
+Clean out old queue
+Start preparing Linwood

 Stop point to points cancel them

 IP allocation should be networking bc networking will have to fix;... too many cidrs can't summarize, etc

 idan
 asked windstream